 The Assessment Policy of the School is a very important document for all the stakeholders.
 It is visible physically, at the School website and is also known to the school fraternity.
-It is an important highlight in the School brochure.
+It is an important highlight in the School brochure, Prospectus and PYP and DP handbook.